arashThr/arashtaher/content/blog/2024-09-05-go-error-handling-techniques-exploring-sentinel-errors-custom-types-and-client-facing-errors.md

 - go
 - error handling
 - programming
-title: 'Go Error Handling Techniques: Exploring Sentinel Errors, Custom Types, and Client-Facing Errors'
+title: 'Exploring Sentinel, Custom and Client-Facing Errors in Go'
+slug: 'Go sentinel and custom errors'
 ---

 In this blog post, I share my experiments with error handling in Go.
 I'm new to Go, and there's a lot to learn, but one important aspect is proper error handling: I wanted to know how to keep track of the error cause, how to enrich its context, and finally how to present it to the clients.